systematic-magic/AgingPubMed/research_papers_html.rst

   	:alt: Supplementary tables all kept in file
   	:scale: 99%

-- When only one table is kept in one file, it should be named Supplementary Table N (“N” being the table number) - Title case, blue and bold font.
+- When a single table is kept in one file, it should be named Supplementary Table N (“N” being the table number) - Title case, blue and bold font.

 .. image:: /_static/suppl_one_table_dl.png
   	:alt: One supplementary table kept in file
   	:scale: 99%

-- When multiple, but not all, tables are kept in one file, it should be named Supplementary Tables N, N, N…, Supplementary Figures N–N (“N” being the table number) or other similar variations - Title case, blue and bold font.
+- When multiple, but not all, tables are kept in one file, it should be named Supplementary Tables N, N, N…, Supplementary Tables N–N (“N” being the table number) or other similar variations - Title case, blue and bold font.

 .. image:: /_static/suppl_mult_tables_dl.png
   	:alt: Multiple supplementary tables kept in file